July 12 – November 10, 2019

 As one of Kentucky’s most famous exports, especially in the world of modern investigative journalism, the Speed is uniquely positioned to present this exhibition highlighting the professional collaborations (and personal relationships) that Thompson enjoyed with the artists and photographers who were tasked with illustrating his work, and even more importantly, articulating his vision through visual means.

-The exhibition is timed to coincide with GonzoFest, the literary and music festival honoring the legacy of Hunter S. Thompson.
-The 9th Annual GonzoFest will be held on Saturday, July 20 at the Louisville Free Public Library.
+The exhibition coincides with GonzoFest, the literary and music festival honoring the legacy of Hunter S. Thompson.
+The 9th Annual GonzoFest is held on Saturday, July 20 at the Louisville Free Public Library.
 In addition, Gonzo!
-The Illustrated Guide to Hunter S. Thompson will be the third in a series of exhibitions celebrating Thompson in “A Year of Gonzo,” including Ralph Steadman: A Retrospective (University of Kentucky Art Museum) and Freak Power: Hunter S. Thompson’s Campaign for Sheriff (Frazier History Museum).
+The Illustrated Guide to Hunter S. Thompson is the third in a series of exhibitions celebrating Thompson in “A Year of Gonzo,” including Ralph Steadman: A Retrospective (University of Kentucky Art Museum) and Freak Power: Hunter S. Thompson’s Campaign for Sheriff (Frazier History Museum).

 - Friday, July 19, 5 – 10 pm: After Hours at the Speed sponsored by Bulleit Bourbon

 - The Speed goes Gonzo for our monthly after hours party!
 Tour the exhibition with curator Erika Holmquist-Wall and Thompson scholar Dr. Rory Feehan before enjoying WFPL President Stephen George in Conversation with Juan Thompson (son of Hunter S. Thompson) and author Ron Whitehead.
 Don’t miss: live music from Brooks Ritter, a Gonzo-inspired tattoo flash sale from Tattoo Charlie’s, and MORE!